cryptolok/BusAsM/README.md

 # BusAsM

-AM radio data exfiltration without a system bus, but with a CPU cache in assembly.
+AM radio data exfiltration with CPU bus and cache in assembly.

 To put it in a nutshell, my solution :
 * More simple (few lines in assembly and some Python/JS scripts)